 Thanks for reading!
 Now grab some tools and get building :)

-Let me know via the contact form if you have any suggestions or questions.
+Let me know via the email link below if you have any suggestions or questions.
 I ’ll add anything that’s asked a few times or seems important to the post.

 PS - This post was featured over at shedworking.co.uk, where you’ll find many other examples of similar buildings!